VHS Revival revisits the 80s cult classic that never was.

 Julie Peters – Hell, I’ll write an article about all this for “Esquire.”
 Someone’ll probably make a TV movie out of it.

 As twists go, this is one of the most unexpected, the Hitchcockian equivalent of having your lead die with much of the movie left to run, only the red herring here is the movie’s sweetly saccharine tone, and a familiar set-up which quickly spirals into the realms of chaos and uncertainty.
-Once panic is established, the movie introduces us to a cast of late night cafe dwellers, an eclectic bunch whose varied responses to our protagonist’s ostensible ravings offer us very little comfort as we soar headlong through the second act, one which reveals a tenuous and often selfish society focused on personal survival.
+The movie then introduces us to a cast of late night cafe dwellers, an eclectic bunch whose varied responses to our protagonist’s ostensible ravings offer us very little comfort as we soar headlong through the second act, one which reveals a tenuous and often selfish society focused on personal survival.

 The movie takes a considerably darker turn from thereon in, but an odd undercurrent of comedy keeps the audience on its toes, particularly when Harry kidnaps a car stereo thief named Wilson (Mykelti Williamson) and the two of them contrive to douse a pair of cops in petrol and watch on helplessly as they go up in flames.
 Later, when that same thief attempts to carry his dying wife up a downwards moving escalator, feelings of futility becomes inescapable.
 All of their best efforts seem doomed to irony.